Bajaj Allianz Life Insurance Products

 Your financial goals play a key role in determining the kind of life insurance plan you need to choose.
 Different types of life covers come with various benefits that make it easier to attain specific goals.
 Here is a quick guide to help you understand which type of life insurance may be suitable for different life goals.

 As you can see, each type of life insurance plan offers its own specific benefits.
-You can choose the kind of life cover plan that will help you achieve your own goals and your family’s goals.
+You can choose the kind of life cover plan that will help you achieve your own goals and your family’s financial goals.

 Most life insurance plans offer lower premiums for younger policyholders.
 So, it is always a good idea to buy your preferred life insurance policy when you are young and healthy.
 That said, there are some kinds of life insurance - like retirement plans or annuity plans - that are better suited for older people.

-If you are a more conservative investor who needs to know exactly what amount will be paid out to you on maturity, you can opt for guaranteed savings plans.
+If you are a more conservative investor who needs to know exactly what amount will be paid out to you on maturity, you can opt for guaranteed^ savings plans.
 On the other hand, if you have a higher risk appetite and wish to take on more risk in order to increase the possibility of creating market-linked wealth, you can opt for ULIPs.

 The sum assured is another major factor you need to consider.
 It is essentially the amount of coverage that you get with your policy.
 If you do not have any life insurance plan yet, you may consider purchasing a life cover that offers significant coverage at affordable premiums like a term plan.
-You can even make use of a life insurance calculator to check the suitable amount of coverage for you and your family, based on your annual income, your existing debts, your existing investments and more.
-You can then use the coverage you need as a benchmark while shopping for a life insurance plan.

 The claim settlement ratio represents the percentage of claims settled by an insurer during a given period.
 It is typically calculated on an annual basis, and it is computed as the ratio of the total claims settled during the year to the total claims received during the year.